Separating responsibility for maintenance and acquisition

 For example, in the United States, and many other countries, two streams of resources support publicly-owned infrastructure [Blair 2017].
 The funding stream covers construction, operations and maintenance, and repairs.
 Its usual sources are taxes, tolls, licenses, other user fees, sale of ad space, and so on.
 The financing stream covers up-front construction costs, to bridge the period from conception through construction, until the funding stream begins delivering resources.
 The financing stream usually comes from bond sales.

-Although legislatures, or agencies they establish, control both streams of resources, the effects of the streams differ fundamentally.
-The financing stream is dominant during construction and the early stages of the asset’s lifecycle.
-The funding stream is dominant after that—when maintenance and operations are most important.
+Although both streams are controlled by legislatures, or by agencies they establish, the effects of the two streams differ fundamentally.
+The financing stream is dominant in the early stages of the asset’s lifecycle — during construction.
+The funding stream is dominant after that — when maintenance and operations are most important.
 Legislators and agencies are generally reluctant to supply funding because of the impact on taxpayers and users.
 Legislators and agencies find financing much more palatable.
-For this reason, among others, funds for U.S. infrastructure maintenance are generally insufficient, and technical debt gradually accumulates.
+For this reason, among others, U.S. infrastructure maintenance is generally under-resourced, and technical debt gradually accumulates.

 So it is with technological assets in organizations.
-For accounting purposes, capital expenses are treated differently from operational expenses.
-The result is that operational expenses can have a more significant impact on current financial results than capital expenses do.
-This leads organizations to underfund operations and maintenance, which contributes to technical debt accumulation.
+For accounting purposes, capital expenses are treated differently from operational expenses, and the result is that operational expenses can have a more significant impact on current financial results than capital expenses do.
+This leads organizations to underfund operations and maintenance, which contributes to the accumulation of technical debt.

-Control of new technical debt accumulation and enhancement of technical debt retirement rates is possible only if we can somehow hold accountable the acquisition or development organizations for the MICs that result from their actions.
+Control of new technical debt accumulation and enhancement of technical debt retirement rates is possible only if the acquisition or development organizations can somehow be held accountable for the MICs that result from their actions.
 Securitization of the debt incurred, as I’ll address in a forthcoming post, is one possible means of imposing this accountability.
 But reserves are also required, because some of the debt incurred might not be known at the time the asset is acquired or created.

-Separating responsibility for maintenance and acquisition or system development is actually a form of stovepiping.
+Separation of responsibility for system maintenance and system acquisition or system development is actually a form of stovepiping.
 See “Stovepiping can lead to technical debt” for more on stovepiping.

 References